aws-samples/amazon-cognito-passwordless-auth/FIDO2.md

 <img src="./drawings/fido2-authenticators-screenshot.png" alt="FIDO2 credentials" width="500px" />

+## Customizing Auth - e.g. to use custom FIDO2 challenges

+If you want to do customization of this solution that goes beyond the parameters of the `Passwordless` construct, e.g. to use custom FIDO2 challenges, see [CUSTOMIZE-AUTH.md](./CUSTOMIZE-AUTH.md)

 ## FIDO2 Browser Support

 FIDO2 (/WebAuthn) is still a relatively new standard and not all browsers support it to the fullest yet.
 Currently, we recommend to use Chrome, as it best supports FIDO2 in our experience.